ashwanthrkumar/Lawyer-s-Diary-2.0/README.md

 # Lawyer-s-Dairy-2.0
 This is an Updated version of my previous Lawyer's Diary version 1.0.
-This version includes working with database (phpmyadmin)
+This version includes working with database (phpMyAdmin)